graphpql/graphpinator-nette/README.md

 ### ApiPresenter

-Simple version of a presenter to execute Graphql API requests against a given schema.
+Simple version of a presenter to execute GraphQL API requests against a given schema.
 It can be extended to alter its functionality (for example by overriding the `getEnabledModules` function) or it can serve as an inspiration to include the functionality in your own presenters.

 Presenter is enabled by creating a route: